soukoku/ntwain/README.md

 In fact, installing the new DSM is recommended whether you're running in 64-bit or not.

-If the scanner's TWAIN driver is still 32-bit (and most likely it will be) then you'll have no choice but to compile the app as x86.
+If the scanner's TWAIN driver is still 32-bit (and most likely it will be) then you'll have no choice but to compile the exe using the NTwain.dll in x86.